Speed Management Hub

 Additionally, the Transport Accident Commission in Victoria, Australia, in their Road Safety Monitor 2019, reported on drivers’ perceptions of speeds - see here.

 Although many studies indicate this level of contribution, many also qualify this to be an under-estimate, making speed an even higher proportion of road crashes.
 More significant is that reductions in speed can result in substantially greater levels of fatal and serious injury reduction (60%+).
-This indicates that the impact of speed is likely to be much higher than 30%.

 The relationship between speeds and crash outcome has been captured in various models, most notably Nilsson’s “Power Model”.
 This shows that a 1% increase in average speed results in approximately a 2% increase in injury crash frequency, a 3% increase in severe crash frequency, and a 4% increase in fatal crash frequency (see Q1.7 to understand better the impact of speed).
 Thus, this model shows how decreasing speed by only a few km/h can significantly reduce the risks of and severity of crashes.
 Lower driving speeds also benefit quality of life, especially in urban areas as the reduction of speed mitigates air pollution, greenhouse gas emissions, fuel consumption and noise.